 An alliance of activist groups is suing the city of Los Angeles because the city has allegedly refused to respond to a public records request.
 The request concerns Operation LASER, a computer program used to identify criminals and potential criminals as well as areas where crime is likely to occur.
 Activists groups led by the Stop LAPD Spying Coalition have asked the city to give details on the factors they use to operate LASER.

-If you have questions about Operation LASER or are facing criminal charges in the Los Angeles area, contact a criminal defense attorney from Spolin Law P.C. at (310) 424-5816 to schedule a free case consultation.
+If you have questions about Operation LASER or are facing criminal charges in the Los Angeles area, contact a criminal defense attorney or staff member from Spolin Law P.C. at (310) 424-5816 to schedule a free case consultation.

 How LASER Works